 - Single-Premium Whole Life Insurance

-The single-premium whole life insurance provides lifetime insurance protection and cash value accumulation with a single premium payment.
-These policies generally cost a lot of money upfront, but the upside is that your policy will have an immediate cash value.
+The single-premium whole life insurance provides lifetime insurance protection and accumulated cash value with a single premium payment.
+These life insurance policies generally cost a lot of money upfront, but the upside is that your life insurance policy will have an immediate cash value.